cbaggers/varjo/docs/guide.md

 The code to be compiled must follow the format detailed in the `Varjo CL Subset` section below.

-`tesselation-evaluation` argument must be used with a `tesselation-control` argument.
+`tessellation-evaluation` argument must be used with a `tessellation-control` argument.

 Here is an example of a call to `#'v-compile`: